ga-wdi-lessons/ruby-oop/readme.md

 - A GA attendance-taking app?
 - Uber or Lyft?

-## Our first object
+## Our first object (10:10 - 10:20)

 An **object** is an **instance** of a **class**.

-A class is a blueprint from which objects are made.
+A **class** is a blueprint from which objects are made.
+In javascript we used prototypes and constructor functions, which operate somewhat similarly to **classes** in Ruby.
 Each object made from a class is an instance of that class.
 Each instance of a class is an object.

 Copy and paste this code into your REPL: